 Revenue increases during the holiday season, with more orders than any other time of the year.
 But each new order has a cost associated with it, including shipping.
 It’s natural that shipping bills increase during the holidays, but the key is to improve efficiency so that increase is carefully managed.
 Understanding the factors that influence shipping costs is a good starting point.
 A few factors that affect freight shipping include the following:

 - The Destination Location.
 How far does the freight need to travel?
 The farther the distance, the greater the risk of creating waste during the shipping process.
-For example, using FTL, or full truckload, vs. LTL, in which the truck is not entirely full, will add up to more waste when the truck is traveling farther.
+For example, using TL, or full truckload, vs. LTL, in which the truck is not entirely full, will add up to more waste when the truck is traveling farther.
 Generally, the farther the distance, the higher the cost, so LTL options are especially important when shipping long distances.

 - The Package Dimensions and Weight.
 The weight of freight and dimensions also play into determining the freight cost.
 This can directly impact rates.

 - Shipping Needs.
 Fast shipping and urgent requests are prevalent during the holiday season, and this affects cost.
 As a result, the cost of urgent requests is a consideration when planning for holiday logistics.
 For example, it’s possible to use LTL and expedited shipping, but the fee will be higher.
-However, when compared with FTL shipping, the savings on shipping are usually significant.
+However, when compared with TL shipping, the savings on shipping are usually significant.

 - Attention Required for Handling.
 What type of freight are you shipping?
 If items are fragile or require special handling, this may also affect total costs.